 But then we couldn’t figure out another name and kept referring to him as Kuma, so it stuck.

 Turns out, Kuma is Japanese for “black bear,” and he did look like a little black bear, so the name was well suited for him.

 Lady and Kuma were perfect dogs.
 They were house trained and well mannered.
 Our shoes remained intact, the floor remained dry, and Jason and I got lots of snuggle time from pets who would become “velcro dogs,” following us everywhere we would go.

 We were obsessed with them.
 My friends were probably tired of hearing anecdotes about the dogs and I would literally sit at my desk when I was at work, wondering what Lady and Kuma were doing and whether they were also thinking about me.

 I kissed them on the mouth and you would think that I gave birth to these flipping dogs, that’s how much I cared about them.
+I know that some dogs don’t like rain so we tried to avoid wet and windy walks as much as possible and gave them their favorite supper each night.
+We both looked after them as if it was our only purpose in life and I must admit, I loved every second of it.
 I even did loads of research to find the best dog ramps for cars and trucks so they could get in our car easier when we went out on road trips.